 Authenticity and social conformity.

-Some studies show that some people feel most authentic when their behavior aligns with certain types of socially acceptable characteristics, usually extroverted, emotionally stable, conscientious, intellectual, and agreeable.
+Some studies show that people feel most authentic when their behavior aligns with socially acceptable traits, usually extroverted, emotionally stable, conscientious, intellectual, and agreeable personalities.

 What inauthenticity feels like.